-Happy employees are employees who can clearly understand how their work impacts a company’s overarching goals and objectives.
-We all like to feel needed and appreciated and this translates into the workplace.
+Happy employees can clearly understand how their work impacts a company’s overarching goals and objectives.
+We all like to feel needed and appreciated, and this translates in the workplace.

 3. Do you feel like you have opportunities for growth and advancement?